-It’s funny to think – or at least I think it is – that Resident Evil ended up defining the PSX.
+It’s funny to think – or at least I think it is – that Resident Evil ended up defining the PS1.
 Mature content, heavy Japanese design sensibilities, focus on 3D and polygon engines – yep, that’s the PlayStation alright.
-Maybe it’s due to being the strongest game in that early batch; WarHawk had a gameplay style and cheesy FMV’s that would have been home on the Sega CD, Twisted Metal was fun but short on content, Kileak and Jumping Flash weren’t going to set the world on fire.
+Maybe it’s due to being the strongest game in that early U.S. batch; WarHawk had a gameplay style and cheesy FMV’s that would have been home on the Sega CD, Twisted Metal was fun but short on content, Kileak and Jumping Flash weren’t going to set the world on fire.
 And so, in walks Resident Evil with some powerhouse graphics and a solid balance between skill challenges and action.
-Yeah, I guess that’s not so hard to figure out after all.
+Ok, so maybe that’s not so hard to figure out after all.

 The first Resident Evil/Biohazard has you playing as one of two members of the elite S.T.A.R.S. police unit in scenic Raccoon City, USA.
 A series of mutilated hikers have been found up in the nearby woods, so Alpha and Bravo teams (12 members in all) head out to investigate.
 After a bit of trouble detailed by some of the last FMV you’ll see in a video game, a handful of the now-scattered Alpha team holds up in the foyer of a nearby mansion.
 The stage is thus set for a cheesy, spooky, and rather exciting haunted house romp with a few good shocks and a “stranded military squad” vibe cribbed somewhat from Aliens.